Nass2912/JsTheWeirdParts/README.md

 ##### Variable Environment
-        Basically where our variables are stored and relate to each other in memory
+        Basically where our variables are stored and relate to each other in memory Each execution context has one and also a refernce to the outer environment (scope chain)

 ##### Scope
         Where a variable at any given time is accesible and available in your code.
 So if we call a same function twice, that means two execution context, which creates two different spaces in memory.